 25 Aug How To Connect With Customers in Conversations

-- Find commonality – when we interact with new people, we tend to gravitate toward those who share a common interest or who have some type of connection that we share or can relate to.
+- Find commonality – When we interact with new people, we tend to gravitate toward those who share a common interest or who have some type of connection that we share or can relate to.
 To do this successfully, it will require you getting to know your customers, identifying their pain points and finding ways to highlight commonalities.
 In day-to-day conversation, this can be a quick conversation about common vacation plans, similar sports interests, or shared business objectives and goals.

-- Connect often – customers want to feel like more than a transaction or a means to an end.
+- Connect often – Customers want to feel like more than a transaction or a means to an end.
 Reaching out often to a customer to check in and see how they are doing is an easy way to convey authenticity.
 Many times when you reconnect with customers they may reveal a new need that your business can fulfill.
-By showing the customer that you value their partnership and the business relationship you are strengthening the connection with them and establishing yourself as a trusted advisor.
+By showing the customer that you value their partnership and the business relationship, you are strengthening the connection with them and establishing yourself as a trusted advisor.

-- Create value – a relationship, whether personal or business is about bringing people together to add value.
+- Create value – A relationship, whether personal or business, is about bringing people together to add value.
 Building a connection with your customers should be just as much about bringing value to their work as it is about securing a sale or getting a referral.
 Find ways to create value in the relationship, whether it is emailing to check in, or sending along an informative article they would enjoy.